imagej/imagej.github.io/_pages/BigStitcher_PSF.md

 Click **OK** to turn the selected interest points into PSFs.
 This will generate a single PSF for all selected views (the interest points in each view will be averaged).

-{% include info-box content='We will save the extracted PSFs as TIFF files in your project directory once you click """Save""" in the main window.
+{% include info-box content='We will save the extracted PSFs as TIFF files in your project directory once you click **Save** in the main window.
 This is necessary for subsequent steps such as deconvolution, so make sure to save.' %}

 ### Assigning PSFs